cheollie/pengage/README.md

 - markdown support (coming soon)
 - themes (coming soon)
 - private leaderboard (coming soon)
+- partnership with local business for prizes (especially food - coming soon)

 ## installation
 Firstly, have python installed, make sure to install the requirements, prepare the database, and lastly, run the server.